Private Client

 • Court of Protection.

-Information on Probate Costs and Disbursements
+'Information on Probate Key Stages, Timescales and Costs and Disbursements

-• Ascertain the value of the Estate.
+• Ascertain the value of the Estate for Court and for Inheritance Tax purposes.

-• Declaring the value of the Estate for Inheritance Tax purposes to the Inland Revenue, making best use of the available exemptions and reliefs, and paying Inheritance Tax - if applicable.
+• If required, submitting an Inheritance Tax Return to the Inland Revenue, making best use of the available exemptions and reliefs, and paying Inheritance Tax.

 Our fees are calculated by reference to the time spent dealing with the matter.
 Time spent is recorded and is charged in minimum units of 6 minutes for each routine letter and telephone call made or received.
 Longer letters and telephone calls are charged on a timed basis.
-Our current hourly charge rate is £275.00 per hour subject to VAT at the current rate of 20%.
+Our current hourly charge rate is £295.00 per hour subject to VAT at the current rate of 20%.

 It is difficult to estimate the fees that will be incurred in these matters, as this will depend on whether there is a will, what assets and liabilities make up the estate and the manner in which others deal with our enquiries.
 We will be able to provide a more tailored quote upon receipt of instructions, but as an estimate we advise to allow for the following: